gabriel-p-artcls/17-04_mc-catalog/README.md

   Re-process all clusters using fixed distance moduli (18.49/18.96, S/LMC) and increasing the maximum extinction by 0.05.
 Maximum mass increased to 30000.
+  * No bootstrap process is applied.

 #### `15th_run`

   Re-process all clusters using:

+  * No bootstrap.
   * Range in extinction: **MCEV max + 0.1** for all clusters.
   * Restricted distance modulus:  SMC, [18.86, 19.061, 0.02] ;
     LMC, [18.4, 18.601, 0.02]